mfsaglam/paytrack/README.md

 # Installment Tool

 Installment Tool is an iOS app designed to streamline the management of monthly payments and installments.
-With its intuitive interface and robust features, Paytrack empowers users to effortlessly track their financial commitments and stay on top of their payment schedules.
+With its intuitive interface and robust features, Installment Tool empowers users to effortlessly track their financial commitments and stay on top of their payment schedules.

 ## App Architecture